Developer & Publisher // Deep Silver, Deep Silver Fishlabs

 The game also allows you to build playstyles around them with unique equipment you can find throughout the game.
 One set of equipment allows you to spam your Rites after earning consecutive kills using them.
 While a different set can focus your playstyle on a specific weapon type.
 You have a regular gun, a laser, and a missile launcher.
 A specific side quest can give you an overpowered rocket launcher with a set of equipment to boost its power.

 There will always be trade-offs though, as you can not use the Rite-focused and the missile launcher equipment together.
 So you can be stuck thinking about what is best to use during sections of the game, and be able to change if you misjudged.

 During my time playing Chorus, I noticed only a few issues throughout the game.
 In one section where it pulled my camera to focus on something, it never returned.
 But reloading the checkpoint fixed it, like the other issues I experienced.
 There was a UI bug when my health was low, and after I restored my health, the game never fixed the red on the screen or the audio being low.
 However, these were minor issues in a visually striking and silky smooth game.

-I played on the Xbox Series X in performance mode.
-It was beyond beautiful with seemingly no drops in framerate.
+It was beyond beautiful with seemingly no drops in framerate in performance mode on console.
 Loading into the game from the main menu and reloading checkpoints take mere seconds.
 Its overall presentation is complemented by a very memorable soundtrack.
 It sounded very alien, using techno beats, epic orchestral arrangements, and chanting.
 The game’s sound design and voice acting are also incredible, making it into an audiovisual feast.